 While doing a search in the internet, Billikopf found that this interest in conflict management also runs in the family.
 His paternal grandfather, Jacob Billikopf, is listed as a "notable arbitrator" whose writings are included in the Cornell University School of Industrial Relations' Kheel Center for Labor-Management Documentation and Archive and elsewhere.
 His paternal great grandfather Louis Marshall was also a mediator.

-Gregorio and Linda Billikopf have four children and a growing number of grand children.
+Gregorio and Linda Billikopf have four children and a growing number of grandchildren.
 Gregorio has been a dressage rider (equestrian sports) and instructor (and is author of A Passion for Dressage, an amateur radio operator, and a youth soccer referee.
 More recently, his deep love for the Scriptures has occupied much of his free time.
-Linda & Gregorio will be living in Llanquihue, Chile (X Region).
+Linda & Gregorio now live in Llanquihue, Chile (X Region).

 Agricultural Labor Management